Poldark: Elizabeth Poldark (née Chynoweth) now Warleggan

-She was Ross Poldark's very first love and he hers, but thinking him dead in America she marries Ross's cousin Francis.
-The marriage is a failure.
-After Francis's death, Elizabeth struggles with poverty and loneliness, eventually accepting George Warleggan as her husband.
+She was Ross Poldark's very first love and he hers.
+Whilst they were both teenagers she agreed to wait for him to return from the war in America so that they would marry.
+Whilst away Elizabeth began a courtship with Ross's cousin Francis.
+Believing herself to be in love with Francis and alongside unconfirmed rumours of Ross's death at war, she accepted Francis's proposal of marriage.
+Ross is disappointed to return to Cornwall on the night of her engagement party.
+The marriage to Francis became a failure.
+After 10 years of marriage Francis dies and Elizabeth struggles with poverty and loneliness.
+She eventually accepts Ross's worst enemy, a very rich man, George Warleggan as her husband.
 She has two sons: one with Francis (Geoffrey Charles), and the other supposedly with George (Valentine).
-She has a daughter with George called Ursula, but Elizabeth dies in childbirth.
-Between her betrothal to George and the wedding, Ross pays her a visit and has sex with her.
-It was established in The Angry Tide that Valentine was Ross's son:
+She later has a daughter with George called Ursula, but Elizabeth dies days after giving birth to her.

+Between Elizabeth's betrothal to George and the wedding, Ross in anger pays her a visit and has sex with her.
+The incident is controversial as she maintained it was against her wishes whilst he takes the view it was no so much against her wishes after the initial shock.
+It was established in The Angry Tide that Valentine was Ross's son although Elizabeth always led George to believe Valentine was his.
+Valentine's paternity proves to be a source of tension in her 6-year marriage to George.

 "Though Elizabeth had been constitutionally strong enough, perhaps some exhaustion in the ancient Chynoweth strain was to be the cause of this virtual obliteration of her personal appearance in any of her children, and the dominance of the three fathers.
 Geoffrey Charles was already like Francis.
 Valentine would grow ever more like the man who had just left the house.
 And little Ursula would become sturdy and strong and thick-necked and as determined as a blacksmith."

 Graham, Winston.
 The Angry Tide: A Novel of Cornwall 1798–1799 (Poldark Book 7) (p.
 602).
 Pan Macmillan.
 Kindle Edition.